-All the records in the library, organized the same way as the library's Files folder in the Finder.
-Each file is stored in exactly one folder in the library, and you can drag and drop to re-arrange files and folders.
+All the records in the library, from all the folders.
+Click the triangle next to the Records source to see folder sources matching the folders in the library's Files folder in the Finder.
+You can drag and drop to re-arrange files and folders.